 (To get the Free Adobe Reader, which is required to read the pdf files, click here.)

 •Fire News at Mesa Verde National Park: Latest fire information, including restrictions and advisories.

 •Archeology and Fire (8.5" x 14" pdf, 244 kb) describes how past wildfires have affected archeology and the cultural resources within the park.

 •Prescribed Fire and Hazardous Fuels Reduction at Mesa Verde

-•Mesa Verde Fire History (8.5" x 11" - pdf, 194 kb) provides an overview of some of the large wildfires in Mesa Verde's past.
+•Mesa Verde Wildfire History (8.5" x 11" pdf, 194 kb) an overview of the larger wildfires in Mesa Verde's past.

 Mesa Verde National Park Fire History map: